Bothrops jararaca: Common names

 The English common name is jararaca.
 In Argentina, it is called yarará and yararaca perezosa.
 In Brazil, it is referred to as caissaca, jaraca, jaracá, jararaca, jararaca-do-rabo-branco, jararaca-do-campo, jararaca-do-cerrado, jararaca-dormideira, jararaca-dominhoca and malha-de-sapo.
 In Paraguay and Uruguay, it is also called yarará.

 Geographic range

-This snake is found in southern Brazil, northeastern Paraguay and northern Argentina (Misiones).
+The snake's habitat is the Brazilian Atlantic Forest, today southern Brazil, eastern Paraguay (specifically the departments of Alto Paraná and Canindeyú) and the Argentine province of Misiones).
+Two closely related species, B. alcatraz and B. insularis, occur on Brazilian islands.

 The type locality is listed as "Lagoa d'Arara am Mucurí" (Brazil) by Wied-Neuwied in 1825.
 It occurs from near sea level to over 1000 m altitude.

 Habitat

-This species mainly inhabits dense tropical perennial forests on the Atlantic coast, about 1000 m above sea level.
-They also live in thickets, savannas, semitropical highland forests, as well as in cultivated fields.
+This species mainly inhabits dense tropical perennial forests on the Atlantic coast.
+They also live in thickets, savannas, and semitropical highland forests, as well as in cultivated fields.
 Adults are mainly terrestrial, but juveniles are also arboreal.

 Feeding

 The eating habits of this species are generalist, with an ontogenetic change in the feeding on ectothermic prey.
 Juveniles feed 75% on frogs and arthropods, while adults feed on mammals, with 80% of the diet of adult snakes being rodents.